home - rates - directions - faqs - other info

 Q?2.
-Can I split a charter with someone?
+Can I split a fishing charter with someone?

 I occasionally get requests to split a charter if I can find another party seeking the same.
 Unfortunately, I have never been able to do this for anyone, at least on the same date.
 Most anglers look forward to fishing with a buddy or by themselves, getting all the "shots" If you are able to find a fishing companion while here, I'll welcome him/her aboard and we'll head on out at half price to you!